 The Dailey Family

 During his time in Ohio, Dr. Dailey finally married his high school sweetheart, Ashley Dailey (Derrick).
 They would go on to build a thriving podiatry practice in Saginaw County while putting down roots in Midland and raising two children together.
 Harper Dailey was born in 2016, and Emmett Dailey came along in 2019.
-The Dailey's along with their cat Spunky, have called Mid-Michigan home for several years now.
+The Dailey's along with their dog Bailey (yes, Bailey Dailey), have called Mid-Michigan home for several years now.

 Lending a Helping Hand

-In 2012, Dr. Dailey and his wife, Ashley Dailey, NP, received the opportunity to travel to the Philipines for a medical mission.
+In 2012, Dr. Dailey and his wife, Ashley Dailey, NP, received the opportunity to travel to the Philippines for a medical mission (pictured during their mission, left).
 Their time overseas changed his outlook on medicine.
 He worked in the lumps and bumps division, removing masses and tumors under local anesthesia.
 He witnessed a range of unconventional methods as the volunteers worked under conditions that proved vastly different than the American hospitals they'd become accustomed to.
 A specific case that sticks out in his mind is that of a local fisherman.
 The man came to Dr. Dailey with a severe ankle fracture.
 The fisherman, as it turns out, was using dynamite in the hopes of producing a larger catch, and the fracture was a consequence of his inventiveness.

 You can also find Dr. Dailey volunteering his time with the Freeland Lions Club.
 The organization hosts the annual Freeland Walleye Festival and various food drives throughout the year.
 You can learn more about the community involvement Dr. Dailey and his team participate in here.